tantalor/axiom/README.md

  3. `next(obj)` returns the next object from the given object
  4. `prev(obj)` returns the previous object from the given object

-This is similiar to how a stack works,
+This is similar to how a stack works,

     >>> from axiom import zero, is_zero, next, prev
     >>> is_zero(zero())